 When I was in preschool, I didn’t know any English, I only spoke my native language which was Hindi.
 I stayed after school everyday for an hour to work on my English, and by the next year, I could fluently speak English.
 I could not have done that without a program after school to help me.

-STELLA
+Student 1

-Thank you, Jiya.
-Now Erin and Addison will be sharing some personal experience and telling us who are the people who benefit from this program the most.
+Thank you, -----.
+Now ---- and ----- will be sharing some personal experience and telling us who are the people who benefit from this program the most.

-ERIN
+Student 5

 Congressman Cleaver, are you aware that almost 2 million children (just like my friends and I,) across the nation benefit from federally funded after school programs?
 68% of the children placed in these programs qualify for free or reduced price lunches that they can’t afford.
 Roughly 1.8 million kids get help with homework and academics during the time they spend within these programs.